-- Evaluate Your Social Media Needs: - Does your company utilize social media to sell its products and/or services? - How does your company currently utilize social media? - What are the goals for your social media policy? - What are the current issues with social media usage among your employees?
+- Evaluate Your Social Media Needs: - Does your company utilize SOCial media to sell its products and/or services? - How does your company currently utilize social media? - What are the goals for your social media policy? - What are the current issues with social media usage among your employees?

-- Best Practices: - Avoid "form" or "fill in the blank" type policies. - Articulate a clear message for your social media policy. - Define social media clearly in the policy. - Outline an expectation of confidentiality of corporate information.
+- Best Practices: - Avoid "form" or "fill in the blank" type policies - Articulate a clear message for your social media policy

+- Best Practices:

+- Define social media clearly in the policy

+- Outline an expectation of confidentiality of corporate information

-- Best Practices: - A distinction may need to be made for private versus public social media pages. - Corporate pages vs. employees' personal pages - Reference anti-discrimination/harassment policies. - Have employees sign the agreement during the orientation process.
+- Best Practices: - A distinction may need to be made for private versus public social media pages - Reference anti-discrimination/harassment policies